GisungSim/GisungSim.github.io/research-experiment.md

 <figure style="width: 90%" class="align-center">
   <img src="/assets/images/squeezing-2.png" alt="">
   <figcaption>Fig. 2.
-Geometry of the experiment and schematic of the double-lambda system.</figcaption>
+Geometry of my experiment and schematic of the double-lambda system.</figcaption>
 </figure>

 In this experiment, I utilized the double-lambda system of the D1 transition of <sup>85</sup>Rb (see Fig.2).
 The strong coherence between the two ground states made by this scheme allows us to circumvent fundamental limitations to efficient squeezing, such as spontaneous emission [C. F. McCormick _et al_.
 PRA 78, 043816 (2008)].